Who am I?

 Language Skills

-Used day to day while at Microsoft
+Used day in and day out at Microsoft.

 JavaScript

-My first programming language
+My first programming language.

 Rust